Lynne Cheney: Later career

 As second lady, she repeatedly spoke out against violent and sexually explicit lyrics in popular music, including those of rapper Eminem, picking up on an issue that was originally made famous by former vice president Al Gore and his wife Tipper.
 She also criticized video game developers for similar content.

 On an October 10, 2007, episode of The Daily Show, Cheney stated her opposition to a constitutional amendment banning same-sex marriage.
-Her daughter Mary identifies as lesbian and both Lynne Cheney and her husband Dick have publicly supported same-sex marriage during and after his vice presidency.
+Her daughter Mary is a lesbian and both Lynne Cheney and her husband Dick have publicly supported same-sex marriage during and after his vice presidency.

 Family

-Lynne Cheney married Richard Cheney in 1964.
-They have two daughters and seven grandchildren.
-Their daughters are Elizabeth Cheney (born July 28, 1966), and Mary Cheney (born on March 14, 1969).
+Lynne Cheney married Richard Cheney in 1964, and remained married until his death on November 3, 2025, from complications of pneumonia and cardiovascular disease.
+They have two daughters, Elizabeth Cheney (born July 28, 1966), and Mary Cheney (born on March 14, 1969), as well as seven grandchildren.

 Lynne Cheney has one brother, Mark Vincent, who lives in Wyoming with his wife, Linda.

 Wyoming U.S. Senate seat vacancy

-Cheney was considered a possible contender to complete the term of Craig L. Thomas as U.S. senator from Wyoming following his death in 2007.
+Up to a June 2007 application deadline for interim appointment, and leading up to the 2008 special election, Cheney was considered a possible contender to complete the term of Craig L. Thomas as U.S. senator from Wyoming following his death in 2007.
 A spokesman stated that she was considering the post but she never signed an application to become a candidate.
 Cheney herself acknowledged in a 2015 interview that she had considered running for the senate seat.
 If she had won the seat, she would have become the first former second lady to be a member of the Senate since Muriel Humphrey was appointed Senator from Minnesota after her husband's death in 1978.